vfosnar/SCEE/README.md

 * add [requery sqlite library](https://github.com/requery/sqlite-android), which adds 3 MB, but is ca 20% faster than default SQLite
 * slightly improve performance when clicking a quest
 * add "show tags" other answer
-* hide notes by specific users (select by name or id)
+* allow hiding notes by specific users (select by name or id)
+* allow forcing resurvey of specific tags